Capillary levelling of thin liquid films of power-law rheology: Weakly singular nature and levelling solutions

 where $\eta, F$ are the similarity variables, $H_0$ is an arbitrary amplitude included so that we can specify $F(0) = 1$, and the similarity exponent $\alpha$ is determined from the two conditions that the terms in \eqref{eq:thinFilmNearLevel} have the same time dependence, and that mass is conserved.
 Substituting \eqref{eq:similarityAnsatz} into \eqref{eq:thinFilmNearLevel} results in the ordinary differential equation for similarity profiles:

-subject to symmetry conditions at zero.
+(here $'$ refers to derivatives with respect to $\eta$) subject to symmetry conditions at zero.
 This equation may be integrated once and the boundary conditions used to result in the third-order equation

 A third condition is imposed by requiring solutions to decay as $\eta\to\infty$.
+We note that \eqref{eq:similarityODE} is a special case of a class of nonlinear differential equations whose existence is established in \citet{Bernis1991}, although they do not explicitly construct solutions numerically.
 Similarly to the periodic case, since we only deal with third derivatives of $F$ in \eqref{eq:similarityODE}, the singularities that are present (in particular in the fourth derivative for $n<1$) will not prevent numerical computation of the solution.

-In the Newtonian case, the similarity solution has been previously identified in \cite{Benzaquen2013, Benzaquen2014}; In this case the similarity exponent $\alpha = 1/4$, and the equation for the profile \eqref{eq:similarityODE} is linear:
+In the Newtonian case, the similarity solution has been previously identified in \citet{Benzaquen2013, Benzaquen2014}; the similarity exponent is $\alpha = 1/4$, and the equation for the profile \eqref{eq:similarityODE} is linear: